Richard01072002/Multivariate-Linear-Regression/README.md

-# Implementation of Multivariate Linear Regression
+# EXP-10 Implementation of Multivariate Linear Regression
+## Date: 08.11.2023
 ## Aim
 To write a python program to implement multivariate linear regression and predict the output.
 ## Equipment’s required: